 There are five commercial airports in the Los Angeles area: Los Angeles International (LAX), John Wayne/Orange County (SNA), Long Beach (LGB), Burbank (BUR), and Ontario (ONT).

 If you're staying close enough to Disneyland to walk or use the Anaheim Resort Trolley, you won't need a rental car, but you will need to get from the airport to Disneyland.
 A shuttle service or bus is one way to do it.
 You can catch a shuttle on the spot at area airports, but if you'd rather reserve ahead, these are some of the most popular area shuttle companies.

 5. Car Rental

-If you want to rent a car for your Disneyland trip, Kayak can check the prices of many options for you.
+If you want to rent a car for your Disneyland trip, Travelocity can check the prices of many options for you.

 If your hotel is too far away to walk, the trolley provides an easy way to get around without having to drive.
 Drivers don't sell tickets, and you can pick them up from kiosks in some of the area hotels, but the easiest thing to do is order them online in advance and have them delivered to your hotel.
 Before you buy, check to be sure your hotel is on their route.

 8. Disneyland Tickets

 If you're going to visit more than one Southern California attraction during your trip, the Citypass may save you money.
 It includes the most popular attractions in Los Angeles, Orange County and San Diego and can save up to 30% if you're going to all of them.
 You can buy the passes online in advance, or at the gate of any of the participating attractions, but buying in advance will keep you out of ticket lines.
 Find out more about whether it's the right choice for you in the Southern California CityPASS guide.